A German Immigrant Girl Shares Her Adventure

 Accordingly, I put up what few things I had left and started, and this brings me to the morning on which formed your acquaintance.

-After completing this narrative by Mrs. Linndon, I began to entertain the hope that she would someday hear from her husband and children and eventually obtain assistance from or be united to them again.
+After completing this narrative by Mrs. Linndon, I entertained the hope that she would someday hear from her husband and children and eventually obtain assistance from or be united with them again.

-And I had some thoughts of trying to do something for her with that end in view, for she had indeed been purified through suffering, and I believed I could be nothing to them but a precious blessing.
+And I thought of trying to do something for her with that end in view, for she had been purified through suffering, and I believed I could be nothing to them but a precious blessing.

 But He who watches over the destinies of his children with an eye that never slumbers and who permits none to suffer more than is for their best good sent in his own appointed time deliverance to this unfortunate woman.